azhar1038/UPI-Plugin-Flutter/README.md

 This plugin is used to integrate **UPI** Options in your **Android** app.

-If you can help me to extend this for ios too, feel free to do a Pull Request.
-Thanks in advance!

 For a complete example of how to use this plugin, look at the **Example** tab or in the [Github repository](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/blob/master/example/lib/main.dart).

+## Help required
+If you can help to extend this for iOS, feel free to check [this issue](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/issues/20).
+If you can help to verify the compatibility of different UPI apps, feel free to check [this issue](https://github.com/mdazharuddin1011999/UPI-Plugin-Flutter/issues/23).

+Thanks in advance :)

 ***
 <img src="https://user-images.githubusercontent.com/42082172/82893565-d3643480-9f6e-11ea-96a7-493181df6214.gif" alt="How example looks" width="300" height="540">